 - Thistle caterpillars

 A large group of insect scavengers ignore the rest of the plant and go straight for the head, where the best meal is to be had.
 The insects in this group include:

 - Red and gray sunflower seed weevils

 - Sunflower moths, sunflower bud moths and banded sunflower moths

 Managing So Many Pests

-Some insect pests can decimate a crop and inflict serious economic harm, so if you're growing sunflowers as a crop, you'll want to identify the insects you see and treat them with insecticide.
+Some insect pests can decimate a crop and inflict serious economic harm, so if you're growing sunflowers as a crop, you'll want to identify the insects you see and treat them with the appropriate insecticide.
 If you're just growing a few sunflowers in the backyard garden, though, you don't have to be so thorough.
-If you spot insects, you can often pick them off, or when that isn't practical, you can spray them with a solution of dish soap and water or with a garden-friendly insecticidal soap.
+If you spot insects, you can often pick them off, or when that isn't practical, you can spray them with a garden-friendly insecticidal soap.